 When I cook, I use lots of onions, garlic, ginger, and tomatoes for preparing meals.

 Frankly speaking, I hate spending hours chopping onion and garlic.

 As far as ginger and tomatoes are concerned, I prefer buying tomato puree and ginger paste from the market.

 Sometimes, I even buy onion paste and garlic paste from the grocery stores.

 But, the price of these processed foods is relatively high.

 Plus, they contain a lot of preservatives that are not good for health.

 So, what is the alternative option?

-Once I have finished chopping and blending, I’m keeping the glass jars in the freezer and using them throughout the week for preparing various meals.
+Once I have finished chopping and blending, I keep the glass jars in the freezer and use them throughout the week for preparing various meals.

 Final words before I end this post